Canon G7 X vs T6s

 It is notable that the T6s has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X does not feature such a mic input.

 Both the G7X and the T6s have been discontinued, but can regularly be found used on eBay.
 The G7X was replaced by the Canon G7 X Mark II, while the T6s was followed by the Canon 77D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon G7 X vs T6s